jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 ## Summary

-- We can group directives into two types: **container** and **UI** components.
+- We can group directives into two types: **container** and UI **components**.
-- Containers handle interactions with data services, and pass data to UI components.
+- Containers handle interactions with data services, and pass data to components.
-- UI components render data passed in from the container.
+- components render data passed in from the container.
 They should not mutate this data.
-- Containers can pass handlers, that interact with data services, as callbacks to UI components.
+- Containers can pass handlers, that interact with data services, as callbacks to components.